rtek1000/Curve-Tracer-ATmega328/README.md

 # Curve Tracer ATmega328
 Fault locator for electronic circuits

-Fully open source firmware for "InvCurve"
+Open source firmware for "InvCurve"

 Note: Program code has been tested only on ATmega328P (Arduino UNO, Pro Mini etc) should not work with Arduino Mega 2560 and others